-If you’re considering building or renovating, creating an energy efficient home from the very start will not only help save you money on reduced electricity usage, but also add value to your property in the long run.
-Read on for a list of tips that can help improve the energy efficiency of your property.
+If you’re building or renovating, creating an energy efficient home from the start won’t just help save you money on electricity usage – it will also add value to your property.
+These tips can help improve the energy efficiency of your property.

 1. Get your home’s orientation right